Leafwing-Studios/Emergence/design/src/risk-assessment.md

 ### Feature Creep

-[_Feature creep_](https://en.wikipedia.org/wiki/Feature_creep) refers to the continuos addition of features that goes way beyond the initially planned scope of the game.
+[_Feature creep_](https://en.wikipedia.org/wiki/Feature_creep) refers to the continuous addition of features that goes way beyond the initially planned scope of the game.
 We are quite vulnerable to this for multiple reasons:

 - The game genre and theme invites for many complex features and mechanics that can be combined freely.